-ZebraZoom can be downloaded and used free of charge: feel free to use it for your research and please acknowledge us in your publications.
+ZebraZoom is open-source and can be downloaded and used free of charge: feel free to use it for your research and please acknowledge us in your publications.

 Download test videos here!

 Our software can be used for videos with a fixed background to track the heads and tails of freely swimming and of head-embedded zebrafish as well as the center of mass of any kind of animal.

 Olivier is a software engineer and data scientist who has been working at the interface of biology and computer science for over a decade.
 In Virginia Tech he worked in a bioinformatics lab and participated in the creation of bio-security software for DNA sequence screening that he later presented along with his teammates at the iGEM competition and at the FBI headquarters.
 He has also worked in an early stage digital health startup in San Francisco creating a web-based chatbot relying on an AI medical diagnosis engine and has worked on other independent digital health projects.
 Olivier started working on ZebraZoom during his PhD in Claire Wyart’s lab in Paris and now wants to make other labs and corporations around the world benefit from his many years of experience analyzing the behavior of zebrafish larvae.